moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/project-structure.md

 - ✅ `tests` for testing multiple specific tables simultaneously.
 As dbt tests have evolved, writing singular tests has become less and less necessary.
 It's extremely useful for work-shopping test logic, but more often than not you'll find yourself either migrating that logic into your own custom generic tests or discovering a pre-built test that meets your needs from the ever-expanding universe of dbt packages (between the extra tests in [`dbt-utils`](https://github.com/dbt-labs/dbt-utils) and [`dbt-expectations`](https://github.com/calogica/dbt-expectations) almost any situation is covered).
 One area where singular tests still shine though is flexibly testing things that require a variety of specific models.
 If you're familiar with the difference between [unit tests](https://en.wikipedia.org/wiki/Unit_testing) [and](https://www.testim.io/blog/unit-test-vs-integration-test/) [integration](https://www.codecademy.com/resources/blog/what-is-integration-testing/) [tests](https://en.wikipedia.org/wiki/Integration_testing) in software engineering, you can think of generic and singular tests in a similar way.
 If you need to test the results of how several specific models interact or relate to each other, a singular test will likely be the quickest way to nail down your logic.
 - ✅ `snapshots` for creating [Type 2 slowly changing dimension](https://en.wikipedia.org/wiki/Slowly_changing_dimension#Type_2:_add_new_row) records from [Type 1](https://en.wikipedia.org/wiki/Slowly_changing_dimension#Type_1:_overwrite) (destructively updated) source data.
 This is [covered thoroughly in the dbt Docs](/docs/build/snapshots), unlike these other folders has a more defined purpose, and is out-of-scope for this guide, but mentioned for completion.
 - ✅ `macros` for DRY-ing up transformations you find yourself doing repeatedly.
 Like snapshots, a full dive into macros is out-of-scope for this guide and well [covered elsewhere](/docs/build/jinja-macros), but one important structure-related recommendation is to [write documentation for your macros](https://docs.getdbt.com/faqs/docs/documenting-macros).
 We recommend creating a `_macros.yml` and documenting the purpose and arguments for your macros once they’re ready for use.
-- ✅ `target` although we don't explicitly use the target folder and you should never save anything directly to it, it is s great place to go when debugging code.
+- ✅ `target` although we don't explicitly use the target folder and you should never save anything directly to it, it is a great place to go when debugging code.
 The target folder is where the 'compiled' models are saved.
 This is the sql code that is generated by dbt once all the macros have been filled with real code.
 This means it is a great place to find the actual code dbt is running, you can then copy it into athena and see why your code isn't running properly.
 - ✅ `model_templates` these templates are generic templates created by data engineering for snapshotting and slowly changing dimension models.
 You can use these in you projects if you have the need for them.